Akriila

-Fernanda Sepúlveda (born 17 October 2003 in Maipú, Chile), better known under her stage name Akriila (stylized in all-uppercase) or Akri, is a Chilean singer-songwriter and rapper based in Santiago.
+Fernanda Patricia Sepúlveda Tapia (born October 17, 2003 in Maipú, Chile), better known under her stage name Akriila (stylized in all-uppercase) or Akri, is a Chilean singer-songwriter and rapper based in Santiago.

 After gaining a following through her singles and mixtape, Sepúlveda released her debut album, epistolares, in 2024, following it up with a deluxe version the next year.
 Recurring themes in her music include love, sex and heartbreak.

 Early life

 Sepúlveda was born in Maipú and grew up in Santiago.
 Her mother is a preschool educator and her father was a university professor.
-While she has sometimes written songs for her then girlfriend, Sepúlveda only started to take music serious amid the COVID-19 pandemic, which broke out while she was in high school.
+While she had sometimes written songs for her then girlfriend, Sepúlveda only started to take music serious amid the COVID-19 pandemic, which broke out while she was in high school.
 She bought a microphone and recorded herself in her mother's car.
 Around this time she said she was inspired by mixtapes from Chilean singers Princesa Alba and Gianluca.
 Sepúlveda's father and older sister play instruments and she herself plays the guitar.